The Best Questions to Ask When You Interview a Doula

 In our book, doula interviews should feel less like interviewing a new employee and more like having coffee with a friend.
 Read on to learn ways to make sure your interactions in a doula interview jump off the notebook pages and wind up deep in conversation!

-Light blue watercolor line how to interview a doula
+Light blue watercolor line Pittsburgh postpartum doula

 First and foremost... be willing to share about yourself!